-Fig. 8 shows the PBF catch by size (large and small) from 2002 to 2021 and the catch composition by fishery and size in 2021.
+Fig. 8 shows the PBF catch by size (large and small) from 2002 to 2022 and the catch composition by fishery and size in 2022.
 Large PBF (30kg or greater) has been caught in the Korean waters since 2008, and the catch of large PBFs in 2016 was around 469 tons, accounting for over 46% in the total catch.
-In 2020, the proportion of large PBFs in the PBF catch was around 68%, which is the highest record.
-Large PBFs were mostly caught by the offshore purse seine fishery operating around the southern waters of Jeju Island during March and April.
-A small quantity of large fish was caught by the trawl and set net fisheries as well.
-In 2021, the proportion of large PBFs dropped to 11%, which is a significant decrease compared to that in 2020.
+In 2022, the proportion of large PBFs in the PBF catch was around 59%, which is the highest record.
+Large PBFs were mostly caught by the offshore purse seine fishery operating around the southern waters of Jeju Island during February and April.
+A small quantity of large fish was caught by the set net fisheries as well.

-The mean fork length of PBF caught by the offshore purse seine fishery was 88.1 cm in 2021, which is comparatively small than 101.2 cm in 2020 (Fig. 9).
+The mean fork length of PBF caught by the offshore purse seine fishery was 97.1 cm in 2022, which is comparatively larger than 88.1 cm in 2021 (Fig. 9).